Board Members & Patrons

 Georgiana Robertson worked for Adult Social Services at Hampshire County Council for 25 years in many capacities, including developing four new Extra Care Housing schemes as well as being an operational manager in services for people with a learning disability.

-She grew up in the world of professional theatre as her parents were world- class puppeteers, performing alongside the big names of stage and screen.
+She grew up in the world of professional theatre as her parents were world-class puppeteers, performing alongside the big names of stage and screen.
 She has two daughters, both in education in Winchester (at time of writing).
-She is delighted to be a trustee of Blue Apple Theatre and is looking forward to playing a part in its continuing success.
+She is delighted to be a trustee of Blue Apple Theatre, in fact considers it a privilege to be part of such an inspiring organisation, and is looking forward to playing a part in its continuing success.

 Following her degree in Drama and Politics at Exeter University, Rebecca began her career in the Third Sector after a brief spell working in financial PR and CSR for a global risk management firm.With over 14 years of experience in fundraising, marketing and communications, Rebecca has worked for large national charities such as the NSPCC and Addaction as well as grassroots organisations in the international development arena.